When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Babies can use a stroller when they can support their own head, usually around 3 months old.
+• Babies can usually sit in a standard stroller around 3 months old, or once they can support their own head.

 When Can Babies Use a Stroller?

-The suitable age for stroller use will vary from child to child.
-There is, however, one constant.
-Your baby should be able to hold up and support their own head before you consider putting your stroller into a sitting position.
+The right age for stroller use depends on your specific baby’s development.
+However, there is one golden rule.
+Your baby must be able to support their own head before you place them in a stroller with a sitting position.

 Most infants that I see at the 4-month-old well-care visit have established consistent head control.
 In premature infants, this milestone may be delayed by a few weeks or months, depending on the birth age.
 Before the age of 4 months, I recommend strollers in which the infant lies flat.
 Once you notice your infant raising their head, doing a “belly crunch” maneuver, it is OK to use a stroller with a raised back.
 For more on premature infant milestones, read this article by the AAP.